eitake0002/hadoop-utils/README.md

 # hadoop-utils
+Hadoop utilities mainly using hdfs command and hiveqls, planning to extend more tools like impala, spark, hbase etc..

+Currently, hdfs command utility is the most manuficient.

-Hadoop utilities, supporing hadoop2.5.0 or later.
+supporing hadoop2.5.0 or later.

 OS : CentOS6.0 or later